Perrys Lookdown to Blue Gum Forest Walking Track

 Acacia Flats camping ground

-There are lots of flat sections in the area where campers can set up their tents for the night.
+There are plenty of flat areas where campers can pitch their tents for the night.

-As can be expected, facilities are minimal, with one pit toilet and old tree logs to sit on.
-Water can be retrieved from Govetts Creek, which runs next to the camping ground.
+As you’d expect, facilities are minimal, with a single pit toilet and some old tree logs to sit on.
+Water can be collected from Govetts Creek, which runs alongside the campground.

 Acacia Flats signpost